luisarizmendi/edge-demos/demos/microshift-disconnected/README.md

 2. Connect to the device using the console and get the IP, then connect using SSH (user `admin`, password `R3dh4t1!`)

-3. Show that Microshift is up by running  `oc --kubeconfig /var/lib/microshift/resources/kubeadmin/kubeconfig get pod --all-namespaces`
+3. Show that Microshift is up by running  `oc --kubeconfig /var/lib/microshift/resources/kubeadmin/kubeconfig get pod --all-namespaces`.
+Explain why the `secret-http` application is not running (it still does not have the required secrets).

 4. Show the test applications  at `frontend-app2048.apps.<ip>.nip.io` and  `http://hello-test.apps.<ip>.nip.io`